Trading Strategy

 This comes back to #9, but it's worth breaking down the basics.
 Here are the key terms to understand:

-• Short term capital gains tax - "Short term capital gains do not benefit from any special tax rate – they are taxed at the same rate as your ordinary income.
-For 2015, ordinary tax rates range from 10 percent to 39.6 percent, depending on your total taxable income." - TurboTax
+• Short term capital gains tax - Short term capital gains don't benefit from any special tax rate; they're taxed at the same rate as your ordinary income.
+For 2023, ordinary tax rates range from 10% to 37%, depending on your total taxable income.

-• Long term capital gains tax - "If you can manage to hold your assets for longer than a year, you can benefit from a reduced tax rate on your profits.
-For 2014, the long-term capital gains tax rates are 0, 15, and 20 percent for most taxpayers.
-If your ordinary tax rate is already less than 15 percent, you could qualify for the zero percent long-term capital gains rate.
-For high-income taxpayers, the capital gains rate could save as much as 19.6 percent off the ordinary income rate." - TurboTax
+• Long term capital gains tax - If you can manage to hold your assets for longer than a year, you can benefit from a reduced tax rate on your profits.
+For 2023, the long term capital gains tax rates range from zero to 20%.
+If your ordinary tax rate is already less than 15%, you could qualify for the zero-percent long term capital gains rate.
+High-income tax filers save a fortune by favoring long term capital gains over short term capital gains.

-• Order Execution Quality - Many brokers sell high frequency trading firms (market centers) the right to exercise your trade.
+• Order execution quality - Many brokers sell high frequency trading firms (market centers) the right to exercise your trade.
 This is called payment for order flow.
 Despite being fractions of a penny per share, poor fill costs can add up real quick when you trade frequently.
 For the best order execution quality, I recommend Fidelity.

 2. Confirmation bias and your emotions are your worst enemy